mmozeiko/rpi/README.md

 You should see spinning triangle (rendering code is in `render.h` file).

-By default it enables vsync, to disable it change `ENABLE_VSYNC` value in demo_bcm.c file.
+By default it enables vsync, to disable it change `ENABLE_VSYNC` value in demo_drm.c file.